Here is a sample of what you will find in lesson 16 of the downloadable Tutorial on Excel macros

 To select a set of non contiguous cells and a range you will use both the colon and the comma:

 The Offset property is the one that you will use the most with Range to move around the sheet.

 To move one cell down (from B2 to B3): Range("B2").Offset(1,0).Select

 To move one cell down from the selected cell:

 As you notice the first argument between the parentheses for Offset is the number of rows and the second one is the number of columns.
 So to move from A1 to G6 you will need:

 You will use very often the following piece of code .
 It selects a cell PLUS 4 more to the right to be copied/pasted somewhere else:

-There are many important VBA words to discover in the downloadable Course on Excel Macros.
+There are many important VBA words to discover in the downloadable Tutorial on Excel Macros.
 You have already read something about Range, Cells, Offset, ActiveCell, read some more about them and about many other powerful words like CurrentRegion, UsedRange, End(xlDown), Formula, Value, FormulaR1C1, ClearContents, Delete, and many more.

 We hope you have enjoyed this introduction to lesson 16